Soup Season

 8 oz stelline or other small pasta shape*

-Bring the broth to a boil in a large pot over medium-high heat.
+In a large pot over medium-high heat, bring the broth to a boil.
 Add the meatballs and kale and simmer until the meatballs are cooked through, 8-10 minutes.

 Whisk the eggs and cheese in a medium bowl to blend.